27 Jul Your sales presentation second act: follow-up strong

 It’s the day of your big presentation.
 You have been trying to schedule a sales meeting with a potentially large client for several months, and now is your chance to show them why their decision to meet with you was the right one (and perhaps, show them that their decision is overdue).
-You have been working on your presentation for weeks, and are confident that you have crafted the right message and used the most appropriate visuals to support your message.
+You have been working on your sales presentation for weeks and are confident that you have crafted the right message and used the most appropriate visuals to support your message.
 All the right tools are in place and you’ve practiced to perfection.
 After you finish your presentation, you breathe a sigh of relief after a smooth delivery and are greeted with a round of applause and an effortless Q&A session.
 How much better could it get, right?
 Your presentation was a triumph; you successfully conveyed that your product is the right solution to their problem.
 Unfortunately, your presentation is only one part of your sales process and it does not necessarily guarantee results.

 At the time of the presentation, it’s much easier for the audience to follow along with the points that you are making because you are guiding them through the thought process and using visual aids to help connect the dots.
 Never assume that the audience has this understanding committed to memory.
-At the end of your presentation, you present a call to action.
+At the end of your sales presentation, you present a call to action.
 Be clear about your objectives, but never assume that they are willing to act upon it.
 When you finish your presentation, you are actually not done.
 Always assume that you need to follow-up.

 Here are a few follow-up ideas: